Introduction to digital resources

 Modules

-This course consists of 12 modules.
+The course consists of the following 12 modules:

-Unix shell (Bash)
+1. Unix Shell (Bash)

 The Unix terminal is a powerful tool used often in computational science.
 Most supercomputers will only allow for a terminal environment, and no graphical user interface.
 Having experience in using the terminal is essential for working with HPC facilities.
 It is also necessary to run slightly more advanced analysis scripts.